(0) 0,00 €

 NM: I'm only ever happy when I feel a sense of accomplishment.
 If I haven't achieved something within the day, I feel down.
 That sense of accomplishment is vital to my existence.
 It works well with my art practice and drives me to keep creating.

-Interview with abstract painter Stefano Casati
+Interview with australian painter Sidney Teodoruk

-Interview with abstract painter Stefano Casati
+Interview with australian painter Sidney Teodoruk

 Trustpilot